Paint Bold Watercolor Landscapes

 August 23-28, 2020 (Four Teaching Days)

-"There seems to be a never-ending quest to loosen up in watercolor.
-I hear it from my students all the time.
-It’s easy to fall into the trap of putting too much into your paintings, and editing out the non-essential whether working from photo reference or painting on location is so important.
-Painting loosely doesn't just 'happen', it comes from gaining a comfort level with your skills and materials over time.
-However, there are techniques that can speed up this process.
-My workshop will focus on using value studies from the outset to identify the large shapes in a scene.
-These large shapes provide the artist with opportunities for lost edges when painting in color.
-Too often the 'found edges', or details, take over the painter's thinking process, and the result is a tight watercolor.
-We will move on to color paintings with a lot of individual help, and if time permits we will complete a painting together.
-Demonstration paintings will be done by Andy every day to reinforce the day’s lessons.
-In order to loosen up it is imperative to have a clear vision of what you want to accomplish with your painting and then execute it quickly.
-This class will give you the tools and confidence to do just that."
+Students will focus on using value studies to identify the large shapes in a scene.
+These large shapes provide the artist with opportunities for lost edges when painting in watercolor.
+Often ‘found edges’, or details, take over the thinking process, and result in a tight watercolor.
+Students will move toward color paintings with lots of individual help, and complete color painting lessons together.
+Demos will be done by Andy every day to reinforce the lessons.
+In order to loosen up it is imperative for artists to have a clear vision of what they want to accomplish with their painting and then execute quickly.
+This class will give students the tools and confidence to do just that.

 Andy has been asked to jury several exhibitions, including the Hoosier Salon in 2016 and the New England Watercolor Society, Philadelphia Watercolor Society and Red River Watercolor Society National Exhibitions in 2017.

 This is a Studio Only Workshop.

 Workshop Fee plus tax per student:

 If 12 or more students attend class (all teaching days): $595

 If 11-10 students attend class (all teaching days): $695